 The cost to replace your O2 sensor isn’t too much, really; and if you’re mechanically inclined, you can even install it yourself to save some extra bucks.

-- Double laser-welded stainless steel body is totally submersible to seal tight and protect against contamination for long life
+- [STAINLESS STEEL BODY] - Exclusive double laser-welded stainless steel body is totally submersible and sealed tight to protect against contamination from exhaust emissions — ensuring longer sensor service life

 Your O2 sensor is a crucial part of your car, and making sure it works well is important.
 Keep an eye out for signs you might need a new one, and if you do don’t hesitate to get one.
 Your gas expenditures will thank you!